alvaromartinezconde/CV/README.md

 > Football coach -> FEM School (2012-1014)

-Trying to make school's students younger than me champions of Madrid in futsal like as I did.
+Trying to make school's students younger than me champions of Madrid in futsal like as I did with my school.

 ### EDUCATION